-Conventional oil and gas development is not an allowable activity in plan units in the northern portion of the plan area.
+Conventional oil and gas development is an allowable activity in plan units in the northeast portion of the plan area.
 Unconventional gas development is not supported due to community concerns on the environmental uncertainties with the development.
-Additional information on oil and gas development including water management is required by the community prior to any development in the Kwadacha Nation plan area.
+Additional information on shale gas development including water management is required by the community prior to increased oil and gas development in the Liard Basin.